Posts Tagged ‘Nazarene’

 Related Information on the downslide of the Nazarene denomination into emerging/contemplative:

-In November 2004, Lighthouse Trails Research issued its first alert to Christian colleges that are promoting contemplative spirituality.
+In November 2004, Lighthouse Trails issued its first alert to readers on Christian colleges that are promoting contemplative spirituality.
 The four colleges listed in that alert were San Fransisco Theological Seminary, Biola University, Bethel University, and Lincoln Christian College and Seminary.
-Since then, several other alerts have been issued.
-What has become all too painfully clear is that the majority of Christian colleges in North America have in varying degrees begun to incorporate contemplative spirituality into their colleges.
+Since then, numerous other alerts have been issued.
+What has become all too painfully clear is that the majority of Christian colleges and seminaries in North America have, in varying degrees, begun to incorporate contemplative spirituality into their colleges.
 It is not just a few schools – it is most, and for those who understand the dangers of contemplative (and emerging), it is obvious that Christian colleges are in a crisis of faith.

 The following is a list of the articles we have written on the college situation.
 Is your child’s school listed here?
 It’s worth checking out: